Social Sector Size Criteria/Bedroom Tax

 If your Housing Benefit or Universal Credit (housing costs) is reduced because of Social Sector Size Criteria you may receive a mitigation payment known as Welfare Supplementary Payment.
 This payment scheme is in place until 31 March 2020.

 You do not need to apply for this financial help (mitigation) as the Housing Executive will work with the Department for Communities to calculate the amount to be paid.
 This will then be paid by the Department for Communities, in arrears, directly to your housing costs (rent/rates) account and be indicated on your quarterly statement.

 This financial help can be lost if you decide to move to another social sector house which has the same number of, or more, bedrooms.
 Get advice from your Housing Executive Patch Manager when considering any move.
 Once this Welfare Supplementary Payment is lost, it is lost for good.

 Help paying a shortfall in housing costs

 If you are not able to pay any shortfall in the amount you must pay for your rent and rates (housing costs) then find out if you could qualify for more help.
 Please note Discretionary Housing Payment is not available if you lose Welfare Supplementary Payment for Social Sector Size Criteria.

 Who is not affected by Social Sector Size Criteria

 You will not be affected if:

-- you, or your partner, have reached the qualifying age for State Pension credit
+- you, or your partner, are State Pension Credit age

 - you live in supported exempt accommodation